Heal and rebalance with

 • Root causes are typically multifactorial and can include things like stealth infections, lack of nutrients, impaired digestive function, trauma and nervous system dysregulation, hormonal imbalances, environmental toxins, and inflammation.

-We believe there are also systemic root causes to unpack when it comes to our health, like racism and discrimination, diet culture, patriarchy, and capitalism—just to name a few.
-(In fact, it’s my position that the functional medicine community and the holistic wellness world need to do a lot better at acknowledging and addressing these social determinants of health; you can read more about my commitment to dismantling the systemic barriers and oppressive structures that are detrimental to health here.)
+There are also systemic root causes to unpack when it comes to our health, like racism and discrimination, diet culture, patriarchy, and capitalism—just to name a few.
+(In fact, it’s my position that the functional medicine community and the holistic wellness world need to do a lot better at acknowledging and addressing these.)

 • Functional practitioners are always looking at the big picture, not just specific symptoms.
 We take into account the entire individual and their unique life circumstances, background, and biochemistry in order to piece together a larger context that determines our plan of action.
 The result is that two people with the exact same symptoms or diagnosis could require two very different nutrition plans.